-by Bob and Annette Jenkins of Verde Products, Inc., and David Carter, PhD.
+by Bob and Annette Jenkins, and David Carter, PhD.

 The most valuable experiences in life are transcendent.
 Experiences like love, respect, and humor transcend political, economic, and social boundaries.
 Life itself transcends these boundaries as all manner of organisms exist on our planet.
 Elements, water, and energy combine to become life.
 Death allows decomposition to break them apart for repurposing into new life.
 Humans, as stewards of Earth, are obligated to optimize the health of our planet and its inhabitants.